 wired I never said you never have to clean a glock,I just said you don't have to as often as a closely fit firearm like the sig.I hav probely shot more handguns than 90% of the people on this forum,you name it I shot it and not just once.My job with the Mississippi state patrolemans was to shoot all guns till they misfired,all did at some point in time but the glock.Sounds like you don't own any of the cheap old plastic handguns.Before calling me a liar again go down to your local gun store rent a new glock of any caliber and bring a case of the cheapest junk you can find,45 or 9mm plan on spending the day and leaving dissapointed.Drop-Shot

 Count to ten, bro.
 Breathe in, breathe out.
 I was never calling you a liar.
 It's just the typical thing I hear from most Glock fanatics is that you "never have to clean them".
 Granted, you could probably fire Glocks a lot more before you'd have to clean them than you would a Sig.
 I'm not doubting that at all.
 That's one of the reasons the old 1911's were popular (the ones that rattled like they were gonna fall apart).
 Loose tolerances and all.
-And no, I don't own any cheap plastic firearms *coughhipointcough* .
+And no, I don't own any cheap plastic firearms *coughhipointcough* :D .

 wired I don't call myself a glock fanatic,I'm a 911 nut.But my eyes were opened by what I witnessed,not heard,not read about.I was assigned the 21 45 acp and I shot 2 1/2 cases before lunch and 2 1/2 casses before break,the reps left after 3 days,bill wilson took his with him,most accurate but dirt in action made it have a slide malfunction.I went in this a smith&wesson fan and came out a glock fan,not because they are strickingly beautifull but if my life is on the line give me a glock.I just traded for an H&K expert,used but very little.I still like Smith&Wesson revolvers for good feel and workmanship.Glocks just work,abuse then don't clean them and they work ,not because I read it,not because someone said it.not because the advertised said it will,this man with all my heart saw it for 5 days straight.A pallet of 10mm,a pallat of 9mm a pallet of 45acp.We shot them all.the new colt did well but only the glock ate every thing and did not fail to shoot at any time.No cleaning for any gun.So I speak from experience not word of mouth.Drop-Shot